billcoding/flutter_openinstall_plugin/README.md

 The flutter plugin for openinstall upgraded based on https://github.com/OpenInstall/openinstall-flutter-plugin

 # Features
-- Android upgrades to Koltin
+- Android upgrades to Kotlin
 - iOS upgrades to swift
 - Upgrade Kotlin to `1.7.10`
 - Upgrade Gradle daemon to `7.5`